njzhangyifei/tritonlink_login/README.md

 # TritonLink for Python

 ## Overview
-This is a python library that simulates users' interaction with UCSD TritonLink Student SSO login system.
+This is a python library that simulates users' interaction with UCSD TritonLink **Student SSO** login system.

 ### WARNING: THIS SCRIPT IS JUST AN IMPLEMENTATION OF IDEAS!!!
-IT MIGHT ALREADY BE OBSOLETE.
+Last tested: 2017 April

 ## Dependency
 BeautifulSoup, Requests, re